Johnruka/SCHEDULED-CALENDAR-APP/README.md

 MEETING CALENDAR APPLICATION :

-The Meeting Calendar App is an integrated module for scheduling, managing, and viewing meetings or events within the NorthMarket platform.
-This feature is designed to enhance collaboration between users, facilitate event planning, and streamline user interactions.
+Welcome to the Meeting Calendar App!
+This application is designed to help you schedule, manage, and organize your meetings effectively.
+Whether you are planning team meetings, client calls, or personal appointments, this app provides an intuitive interface and robust features to simplify your calendar management.

 APPLICATION METHODS